Score Transfers: Can I transfer my prior PES exam score?

 What is the passing grade for the exam?

 Each town/city determines the pass/fail threshold for their exam.
-The determination is typically made once scores are in.
-You will be notified of the pass/fail score when your result is available to you.
+The determination of this threshold is typically provided in the exam announcement, or upon the release of scores.
+You will be notified of the pass/fail score when your results are available.

 Do you offer a make-up exam?

-No. You must sit for the actual exam if you want to be considered by that department.
+No. We do not offer make-up exam dates.
+You must sit for the actual exam if you want to be considered by that department.